maxchampoux/fx4biz-rest/README.md

 Although the FX4BIZ-REST API provides a high-level interface to FX4Biz, there are also API methods for monitoring your wallet account balance & transfer informations of received or sent payments on those accounts.

-### Sending Payments ###

-Sending a payment involves two steps:

-1. Generate the payment object with the [Create Payment method](#post-account-create).
-When you submit a payment to be scheduled, you assign a unique id to that payment.
-*Caution:* The payment created will be automatically rolled to the next closest working days if not confirmed in the scheduled date of operation.

-2. Confirm the payment to the API for processing, using the [Confirm Payment method](#confirm-payment).
-When you confirm a payment for processing, make sure you have sufficient funds in your wallet account balance.
-The funds transfer will be automatically locked-in if the wallet account balance is not sufficient.
-Make sure you always have enough funds on your wallet.
-*Caution:* Payment submission is an asynchronous process, so payments can fail even after they have been submitted and confirmed successfully.

 ### Placing Trades ###

 FX4BIZ provides a deliverable FX facility and deliverable FX liquidity via the FX4Biz-rest API.
 You will become counterparty to FX4BIZ and can market and sell deliverable FX services to corporate and private clients as well as using such services on their behalf.